…it’s about how many of us show up to record.

 No… it’s a clever play on a few events that led to the podcast’s coming to be, as well as an even more clever play on this being a roundtable-type discussion involving six gearheads trying to be as clever as the name they chose for the podcast.

 Brad was having a conversation one day with good friend Steve about cars and enchiladas (seriously!), and he made a comment about an idea he had for a TV show.
 This turned into what car guys would call “Bench Racing” (TV Racing?) and the ideas started flying about content or lack of good content in automotive based TV.
 Brad being, well, Brad and always looking for a challenge, decided that he needed to tackle two TV shows.
-With Steve hosting one, Brad decided to bring in long-time friend Alex to host the second and have two very personable and knowledgeable guys helping bring this crazy vision forward.
+This idea afforded him the chance to team up with longtime friend Alex to assist in hosting one of the shows

 Fast-forward a few months and Brad was having a discussion with the infamous (more than famous!)
 Brian about cars, computers and people connections (they both know a lot of car people) and Brad realized that Brian needed to be part of this whole thing to really make it work.
-Brad then called both Alex and Steve and asked them their thoughts about bringing Brian on board to finish this thing off, and after getting a resounding “YES!” from both of them, Brad called Brian back and made him an offer he couldn’t refuse.
+Brad then called Alex and asked his thoughts about bringing Brian on board to finish this thing off, and after getting a resounding “YES!”, Brad called Brian back and made him an offer he couldn’t refuse.

 Brian had numerous ideas he wanted to throw into the pile, which was awesome because now Brad had someone to constantly bounce ideas around with.
 If you’re reading this and have been listening to any of the podcasts, welcome to the “brain-child” of Mr. Stupski, who’s vision of our little project expands even larger (even MORE cool stuff) than what Brad had envisioned.